 Many enterprises who handle customers’ private information view privacy regulations as one of their biggest challenges.
 Microsoft offers some tips to help make sure your company is prepared and compliant when CCPA enforcement starts:

-- Use Compliance Manager to do a GDRP assessment.
-Since CCPA an GDRP have so many similar standards, leveraging the GDRP assessment tool in Microsoft’s Compliance Manager will already set you up for good compliance with CCPA.
+- Make use of the Microsoft 365 Compliance Center.
+Since CCPA an GDPR have so many similar standards, leveraging the GDPR assessment tool in Microsoft’s Compliance Manager, a part of the Compliance Center, will already set you up for good compliance with CCPA.
 If you’re not familiar with Compliance Manager, it’s a handy cloud-based tool that provides step-by-step guidance for implementing, tracking and recording your data-protection controls.

 - Establish an efficient process of responding to Data Subject Requests.
 The new regulations give individuals the ability to control the use of their information, such as the right to delete, access or obtain it for use elsewhere.
 They can make these appeals through Data Subject Requests (DSRs).
 You, as the company handling their data, are then obligated to promptly consider each DSR and provide a substantive response.
 This means either taking the requested action or providing an explanation for why you cannot accommodate the DSR.
 Microsoft recommends using its Microsoft 365 Compliance Center to make this response process faster and easier.